newhavenrb/conferences/17_Grasping_Complexity_with_Both_Hands.md

 ## Complex
 Sometimes we love complexity
-There is a certian type of complexity which don't have bounds We have no hope of pinning down all contexts needed to solve the problem Even the best solutions have severe downsides and we must choose a bad solution We tend to coil from these complex problems
+There is a certain type of complexity which don't have bounds We have no hope of pinning down all contexts needed to solve the problem Even the best solutions have severe downsides and we must choose a bad solution We tend to coil from these complex problems